About the Senate

-The ASWU Senate meets for session every Thursday night at 7 p.m., in the Kremer Boardroom of Ford Hall or Eaton 209; these meetings are open to the public.
+This semester, ASWU meets every Thursday night from 7–8 p.m.; these meetings are open to the public.
 The ASWU Vice President runs these meetings as the President of the Senate.
 The ASWU Vice President also nominates a President Pro Tempore, who runs Senate meetings in the event that the ASWU Vice President is absent.
 The Chief Justice of ASWU Judicial serves as the Senate Parliamentarian, offering guidance and structure to meeting discourses.

 Meeting Locations and Dates: